scottie34/microrest.php/README.md

-# Query Param Quick Win
+# Decorate the RestController
-Fork of microrest to manage query params of GET action
+allows to manage request parameter and response format using registered Decorator

 # Marmelab Microrest